Eris 2010 8-Bit Computer

 Eris 2010 is homebrew 8-Bit computer in the style of the microcomputers of the 1970/80s.
 It is build around the WDC 65C02 MPU.
 This is a slightly updated version of the legendary MOS 6502 used for example in the Commodore VIC20 and the Apple I and ][.
 The other main components are 32 KB RAM and 8 KB EEPROM.
 While the old home computers from the 1970/80s came with a keyboard and connected to a TV or monitor, this design provides a serial communication interface.
 Therefore it is more similar to modern microcontrollers or very early home computers like the Altair 8800 than to later computers of the home computer era like the Commodore 64 or the Apple ][.
 The serial interface is provided by a 6551 ACAI.
 This chip has been used in computers from the era like the Commodore PET and the Commodore Plus/4 to connect a modem.
 In the Eris 2010, the 6551 ACAI connects to a (modern) USB2Serial adapter.
 This allows to use a standard laptop or desktop computer as a terminal for the 8-bit machine.

 The second auxiliary chip is a 6522 VIA.
 Among other things, this chip provides a bunch of GPIO lines.
-A few of them are used to connect an SD card reader, providing a mass storage device to the Eris 2010.
+A few of them are used to connect an SD card reader, providing a mass storage device to Eris 2010.
 The remaining lines are freely programmable I/O ports.
 SD cards are written in a very simple, proprietary data format.
 When the computer is powered, the “operating system” in EEPROM presents a list of the programs on the SD card and acts as a bootloader.
 Alternatively, programs can be uploaded via the serial interface.

 The bus is orchestrated by an ATF16V8 EEPLD.
 While the first chips with programmable logic were developed in the 1970/80s, most computers of the era did not use programmable logic, but discrete logic chips.
 Using an EEPLD allows to keep the chip count low, and I wanted to play with programmable logic a bit.